bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 Use the button from `header` block in the `form` block.

-The `button` block includes a padding of `30px`, which may prevent its reuse.
+The `button` block includes a margin of `30px`, which may prevent its reuse.

 The solution looks like this: